RISHAB-CREATOR/TextToHandWriting/README.md

 </p>

-Credit : Codded By Rishab Gautam , Website Designer Saurabh ,
+Credit : Made By Rishab Gautam
 </p>
 we both help each other to make this website true !!!
 </p>